TECHCRUNCH + CRUNCHBASE

 As our monitoring identified sections and features in the apps that were underutilized, they were systematically streamlined or replaced.

-• Top right rail banners were minimized.
+• The top right rail banners were minimized.
 The animation was distracting to readers.
 We leveraged this distraction and space on an as-needed basis to announce TechCrunch events.
-Later builds would leverage the same space for advertising.
-We eventually revisited the module after app reviews complained about: “flashing ads.”
+Later builds would use the same space for advertising.
+We eventually revisited the module after app reviews complained about “flashing ads.”

 • Banner advertising was also introduced to the chagrin of our readers.
 A necessary evil, I preserved the reading experience by advocating for no ads in the article view, only in the river views.

 • I performed triage by also designing CrunchBase.com v1.0 for mobile web to replicate the features already present in the apps.
-This bought them the time needed to design, build and, launch the responsive version of the CrunchBase.
+This bought them the time needed to design, build, and launch the responsive version of CrunchBase.
 Additionally, this would feed our UX-UI improvements in the “explore” section of the mobile apps.

 • Our Chinese audience was growing, and overseas events also needed to be incorporated into our experience.
 I took the opportunity to design and develop the Events section of the Chinese edition of the TechCrunch website.
 The foreign language editions were meant to dovetail into future releases of the mobile apps.